 Transfer between Schools at Richmont Graduate University is not automatic as the admissions requirements differ between the two Schools.
-If students decide to earn their degrees in another School other than the one in which they are matriculated, they must apply to be accepted into that prospective School.
 To be eligible to transfer to another Richmont School, a student should be in good academic standing.

 A student applying to transfer from the School of Counseling to the School of Ministry will need to submit the following: